-- Tightens verification of the eligibility for the Medicaid and All Kids programs by requiring proof of one month's income, proof of Illinois residency, and by requiring active annual redeterminations for all cases (eliminating passive redetermination). - Places an income limit on the All Kids program to children from families with incomes less than 300% of the Federal Poverty Level (about \$66,000 for a family of 4); the legislation also extends the All Kids program that was due to expire to 2016. - Requires that the State enroll 50% of Medicaid clients in "coordinated care" by the end of 2014 defining "coordinated care" to include a full range of services revolving around the needs of clients, with options other than just traditional managed care organizations. - Reforms the prescription drug program by reducing prompt payment interest rates for pharmacy bills (from 2% to 1% per month), increasing co-payments, and promoting 90-day maintenance prescriptions and utilization controls. - Requires that both HFS and Department of Human Services (DHS) make plans for improvement of existing management systems to include more data matches for eligibility verifications, and to provide generally for more efficient enrollment procedures. - Requires that HFS, DHS and Department on Aging (DOA) create a "unified budget" for long term care that will facilitate transitioning clients from institutional to community-based settings. - Creates the ability to seek civil penalties against people who commit Medicaid fraud (not just criminal prosecution as currently). - Establishes a 2-year moratorium on Medicaid and All Kids eligibility expansions.
+- Tightens verification of the eligibility for the Medicaid and All Kids programs by requiring proof of one month's income (by July 1, 2011), proof of Illinois residency (by July 1, 2011), and annual redeterminations of eligibility (by October 1, 2011), subject to federal approval. - Places an income limit on eligibility for the All Kids program (beginning July 1, 2011) to children from families with incomes less than 300% of the Federal Poverty Level (about \$66,000 for a family of 4); also extends the All Kids program that was due to expire this year to 2016. - Requires that the State enroll 50% of medical program assistance clients in "coordinated care" (by January 1, 2015) - defining "coordinated care" to include a full range of health care and support services around the needs of the client, using care models other than just traditional managed care organizations. - Reforms the prescription drug program by reducing prompt payment interest rates for pharmacy bills (from 2% to 1% per month), increasing co-payments, and promoting 90-day maintenance prescriptions and utilization controls. - Requires HFS and Department of Human Services (DHS) to create a state plan for improving existing management systems, with more data matches for eligibility verifications and increased efficiency of enrollment procedures. - Requires HFS, DHS and Department on Aging (DOA) to create a "unified budget" for long term care that will facilitate transitioning clients from institutional to community-based settings. - Enhances restrictions and civil penalties for recipients who abuse the system. - Establishes a 2-year moratorium on Medicaid and All Kids eligibility expansions. - Reforms the budget process by phasing out the practice of allowing unpaid bills from one year to be paid in the next fiscal year.